dhmit/gender_novels/gender_novels/deployment/static/markdowns/gender_novels_overview.md

 # Over 4200 Books

-Our database involves over X novels sourced from the Gutenberg project and gives us a comprehensive look at the views of authors of the time period.
+Our database involves over 4200 novels sourced from the Gutenberg project and gives us a comprehensive look at the views of authors of the time period.

 ## Our Goals